x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/data-loss-prevention/dlp-rule-application.md

 ## Get precise about your needs

 Suppose you need to act on credit card information in messages.
 The actions you take once it is found are not the subject of this topic, but you can learn more about that in [Mail flow rule actions in Exchange Online](../../security-and-compliance/mail-flow-rules/mail-flow-rule-actions.md).
 With as most certainty as possible, you need to ensure that what is detected in a message is truly credit card data and not something else that could be a legitimate use of groups of numbers that merely resemble credit card data; for example, a reservation code or a vehicle identification number.

-To meet this need, let's make it clear that the following information should be classified as a credit card.
+To meet this need, let's make it clear that the following information should be classified as a credit card:

- ** Margie's Travel,
+> Margie's Travel,

- I have received updated credit card information for Spencer.
+> I have received updated credit card information for Spencer.

- Spencer Badillo
+> Spencer Badillo

- Visa: 4111 1111 1111 1111
+> Visa: 4111 1111 1111 1111

- Expires: 2/2012
+> Expires: 2/2012

- Please update his travel profile. **
+> Please update his travel profile.

 Let's also make it clear that the following information should not be classified as a credit card.

- ** Hi Alex,
+> Hi Alex,

- I expect to be in Hawaii too.
-My booking code is 1234 1234 1234 1234 and I'll be there on 3/2012.
+> I expect to be in Hawaii too.
+My booking code is 1234 1234 1234 1234 and I'll be there on 3/2018.

- Regards, Lisa **
+> Regards, Lisa

 The following XML snippet shows how the needs expressed earlier are currently defined in a sensitive information rule that is provided with Exchange and it is embedded within one of the supplied DLP policy templates.